rfo909/CFT/README.md

 ### Rewritten to do parallel pings

-Since pinging hosts that don't respond takes a while, we may want to run all pings in parallel, then collect information.
+Since pinging hosts that don't respond may take a while, we decide to run all pings in parallel, then collect information.

 Total time is then the time of the single slowest ping, not the sum of times for all pings.

+Threads are created by calling SpawnProcess() with a dictionary for local variables, and an expression.
+This immediately returns Process objects, which are collected in a list via the out() statement.

+When all processes have been spawned, we loop through the processes, wait for each to terminate, then report its result.

 ```
 # Create report